microsoft/OmniParser/README.md

 - Modal's free tier supports a maximum of 8 concurrent web endpoints.
 For increased capacity, consider upgrading your Modal plan.
 - Optimize performance by scaling horizontally—deploy additional instances rather than increasing concurrent requests to a single instance.
+- Batch processing is now performed in parallel, with the degree of parallelism controlled by the `MAX_BATCH_THREADS` environment variable.
+- Tune `MAX_BATCH_THREADS` based on your GPU memory and capabilities—higher values increase throughput but also increase memory usage.
+- Performance logging can be configured with `PERF_LOG_LEVEL`:
+  - `OFF`: No performance metrics collected (maximizes performance)
+  - `BASIC`: Only essential metrics like batch processing time (minimal impact)
+  - `DETAILED`: Full resource tracking and analysis (moderate impact)
+  - `DEBUG`: Maximum verbosity with per-image logging (significant impact)
 - GPU memory usage will scale with the number of instances and the size of the processed images.
 - For optimal results, use a pool of clients that intelligently balances load across instances to minimize pending requests on each instance, rather than a simple round robin approach.

 ## Known Limitations